Anterior and Posterior Cruciate Ligament Injuries

-The knee is one of the more complex joints in the body.
+The knee is among the complex joints in the human body.
 It connects the femur (or the thigh bone) to the tibia (or the fibula) in the lower leg with the fibula lying along its lateral side.
 It is connected together with four ligaments.
 The medial and lateral collateral ligaments prevent side to side motion of the femur across the tibia.

 The anterior and posterior cruciate ligaments are complex.
 The anterior cruciate ligament starts in the anterior aspect of the tibia in the joint space and goes up to the back of the joint space on the femur.
 It crisscrosses the posterior cruciate ligament that starts in the posterior aspect of the tibial joint space and ends in the anterior aspect of the femur.Injuries on the Anterior and Posterior Cruciate Ligaments of the Knee Joint

 Both the anterior and posterior cruciate ligaments are prone to spraining or tearing.
 These are primarily due to sports-related injuries, falls, and motor vehicle accidents.

 About half of all damaging injuries to the ACL happen at the same time as damage to the articular cartilage, other ligaments or the menisci of the knee.
 Injuries to the ligaments in the knee are graded as to their severity: